oilandsugar/ritual-dust/content/folklore/festivals/imbolg.md

 I will not molest the serpent,
 Nor will the serpent molest me."
 <small>- Hymn to the serpent, coming out of slumber on Imbolc</small>

+## Rituals and traditions

+After a feast, each family would gather and making a Brigid's cross, a cross made out of straw or reeds which would then be hung over a doorway for protection.

 ## Associations